 - Use sunscreen to avoid sunburn and cover your head and face with a scarf or hat

-Common seasonal diseases of winter include cold, cough, flu, bronchitis, dry and itchy skin.
-Most often, the diseases of winter are caused by viral infections.
-These common seasonal diseases can be avoided by taking necessary precautions:
+Winter illnesses include cold, cough, flu, bronchitis, dry and itchy skin.
+Most often, the diseases of winter, like Norovirus which is one of the most common gastrointestinal infections, are caused by viral infections.
+These cold and flu season diseases can be avoided by taking necessary precautions:

 - Wear suitable clothes

 - Cover your mouth and nose while sneezing or coughing

 - Regularly wash your hands with soap and water